tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 There are plenty of break-time options that will not result in attention residue.
 High on the list is "nothing."
 It is perfectly okay to sit in a chair and stare off for ten minutes.

-Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities, especially for short inter-task breaks.
+Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities, especially for short intra-task breaks.
 These small household tasks work well for a few reasons.

 1. They don't shift my attention to cognitively demanding problems.
 I can truly let my brain rest.
 2. I don't particularly enjoy doing them; this means I'm not spending more time on them than necessary.